 Address: 240 Summit Ave, St Paul, MN 55102

 During his time, Canadian-American railroad baron and Saint Paul transplant James J. Hill was one of the wealthiest men in America.
-His enormous house, located on a hill at the end of Summit Ave, overlooking downtown St. Paul and the Mississippi River, is simply an amazing piece of architecture.
+His enormous house, the James J. Hill House, located on a hill at the end of Summit Ave, overlooking downtown St. Paul and the Mississippi River, is simply an amazing piece of architecture.

-Today the house is open for tourists to explore and features heavily in a ton of popular Saint Paul walking tours.
-The interiors are also exceptionally well-preserved, giving visitors a peek into how the other half lived in the late 19th and early 20th Centuries.
+Today, the house is open for tourists to explore and features heavily in a popular Saint Paul walking tours.
+The interiors are also exceptionally well-preserved, giving visitors a peek into how the other half lived in the late 19th century and early 20th century.

-A visit to Hill House provides a fascinating insight into what life was like for some of the wealthiest people in America during the late 1800s, as well as some lovely views of Saint Paul.
+A visit to the James J. Hill House provides a fascinating insight into what life was like for some of the wealthiest people in America during the late 1800s and some lovely views.

 43. Learn about the state’s history at the Minnesota History Center